GSA/digitalgov.gov/content/resources/_x/mandrill-federal-terms-of-service.md

 layout: docs
 ---

 [Mandrill](http://mandrill.com/) is a reliable, scalable, and secure delivery API for transactional emails from websites and applications.
-You can use itÂ for sending data-driven transactional emails, including targeted e-commerce and personalized one-to-one messages.
+You can use it for sending data-driven transactional emails, including targeted e-commerce and personalized one-to-one messages.

 <a class="button" style="color: #000000" href="http://mandrill.com/amended-government-terms/">View Mandrill Federal Terms of Service</a>